VasilKalchev/PXLstick/readme.md

 You can now continue with [WLED's getting started guide][wled_getting_started_guide] to configure your board.

 > [!TIP]
-> After connecting the board to your Wi-Fi network you can apply the provided base configuration by going to "Config" > "Security & Updates" > "Restore configuration" and uploading the provided [base configuration file][dw_base_cfg].
-Then you'll have to configure the Wi-Fi again.
+> After connecting the board to your Wi-Fi network you can apply the provided base configuration by going to "Config" > "Security & Updates" > "Restore configuration" and uploading the provided [base configuration file][dw_base_cfg] (after that, you'll have to configure the Wi-Fi again).

 #### Board connections:
 | Function    | GPIO    |